TwoRingSoft/tools/README.md

 - `--upstream-sync`: fetch upstream's default branch, try to apply new commits to local default branch using `--ff-only` and push to forks' remotes
 - `--tags`: download tags from upstreams
+- `--repo`: only sync the repo name provided